 If you answered yes to all or most of these questions, you might have an anxiety disorder.

 *The results of this quiz do not qualify as a medical diagnosis.
 This quiz is only intended to provide you with general information about whether or not to see a doctor.
 Please see a medical professional for a full examination if you think you may have an anxiety disorder.

-If you are contemplating calling a 24-hour anxiety hotline but you’re not sure that you are ready or if it’s the right time, just remember:
+If you are contemplating calling an anxiety hotline but you’re not sure that you are ready or if it’s the right time, just remember:

 - You can always call a helpline, day or night.

 - You can share as much information as you wish.